Complete these steps to kick off your annual budget process.

 Helpful Hints:

-Additional Resources: Plan Management
+- Additional Resources: Plan Management

 ☑️Step 2: Import Actuals

 Historical trends can often be a key factor when projecting the future.
-It is important to make sure your actuals data is up to date so that any drivers referencing prior periods and staffing-related expenses calculate as expected.
+It is important to make sure your Actual data is up to date so that any drivers referencing prior periods and staffing-related expenses calculate as expected.

 Actuals data is imported from Setup ⚙️> Actuals.
 Imports for Accounting, Workforce & Custom data should be reviewed and reimported as needed.